aleen42/PersonalWiki/Programming/JavaScript/Framework/react/mountain/mountain.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>
 </p>

 **Mountain** is an awesome designed components for acting as a footer.
 It's mainly composed with several SVGs elements inside, and animated by listening to the movement of your mouse.
+Perhaps, you will say that mountains have sharp edges, resulting in a strange sight.
+However, because of using SVG, a complicated SVG will make files much more huge.